Silvia Quandt: Artistic career

+The Silence of the Quandts

+The documentary The Silence of the Quandts described the role of the Quandt family businesses during the Second World War.
+It disclosed information about the use of slave labourers in the family's factories during World War II.
+A later study funded by the Quandt family themselves concluded that "the Quandts were linked inseparably with the crimes of the Nazis".
+As of 2008 no compensation, apology or memorial at the site of one of their factories, have been permitted.
+BMW was not implicated in the report.

 Personal life

 Quandt lives and works in Munich.
 Before her father's death in 1982, she received extensive investments and property which are controlled through various private companies, in particular Silvia Quandt Capital GmbH.
 While her younger siblings Susanne Klatten and Stefan Quandt (from her father's third marriage) have fortunes estimated in the billions of dollars mostly from substantial large holdings in public companies such BMW, Altana and Varta, Silvia Quandt's fortune is more difficult to estimate as it is mainly controlled through private holding companies.